rogergsferreira/rogergsferreira/README.md

 - Learn enterprise technologies
 - Grow in areas such as **data management, system support, and backend engineering**

-This aligns strongly with programs like the **SAP Internship Experience Program**.

 ---

 ## 🤝 Connect with me